Skip to main content

 • Status: Connect to configure

-• Setup: Provide Mattermost incoming webhook URL
+• Setup: Provide incoming webhook URL and the authentication

 Each integration can be connected or disconnected independently.
 When connected, you’ll see a “Disconnect” button and the webhook URL (for webhook-based integrations).